ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 If `user_info` had only a `"name"` key, then `rest` would be an empty dict.
 If it had no `"name"` key, the pattern would not match at all.

-**Static analysis and mappings:** For dicts, static type checking is less precise than with sequences because the set of keys is not always known through type hints (unless using `TypedDict` or specific `Literal` keys).
+**Static analysis and mappings:** For dicts, static type checking is less precise than with sequences because the set of keys is not always known through type annotations (unless using `TypedDict` or specific `Literal` keys).
 However, if you use something like `TypedDict` or `Mapping[str, X]`, a type checker can ensure the values you capture are of the expected type `X`.
 Pattern matching shines in expressiveness rather than static type rigor for mappings.
 If you have a fixed schema for a dict, pattern matching can clearly express the shape, and a tool like mypy can check that you at least treat captured values consistently with their annotated types.